heptarch/heptarch.github.io/drafts/demon.md

 chases little William, who shrieks with delight---in the shadows of the allegorical statuary, a boy in shabby clothes looks insolently about him, and when nobody is watching, cries.
-All this commotion, the coming and going, arrivals and departures, blurs into a kind of stillness, swaying slowly to the rhythym of the train timetables.
+All this commotion, the coming and going, blurs into a kind of stillness, modulated only by the rhythym of the timetable.

 Susan, as usual,